Where to find street art in Brisbane

 Canvas cocktail bar is definitely worth a stop in just to admire the walls.
 But with an exceptional cocktail list, wine and beer selection, along with delicious bites you might want to stay a little longer.
 Make your way to the back courtyard to see the giant, fun image of a man with a bird nose (commedia dell’arte style) chasing a bird.
 With so many art pieces littering the walls (and menu) make sure you stick your beak in to have a look.

 A Ungari man from Murgon, Kane’s work explores the environment that surrounds him.
 He uses lines and dots to create a visual language of distinctive patterns and shapes that illustrates his contemporary vision of the world.

 Part of BSAF

 There are so many more amazing artworks around Brisbane and we could spend forever finding and writing about them.
 This selection is to start you on your street art exploration.
-If, on your travels, you find an amazing piece that deserves to be listed drop us an email at [email protected].
+If, on your travels, you find a piece that deserves to be listed drop us an email at [email protected].